 Terrified of making the wrong decision, you enter the leafy green madness, suspicious of everything.
 Sugary fruits and veggies lurk around every corner…

-- Use this printable list of 65 low carb fruits, veggies & berries.
+- Printable list of the lowest carb fruits, veggies & berries.

-- Add the right ratio of fruits and veggies to your diet.
+- Adding the right ratio of fruits and veggies to your diet.

 - Super-quick strategy if you don’t have the list.

 The produce section can be a scary place, but a printable list makes shopping simple.
 How many low carb fruits and veggies should you eat on Atkins?

 And more importantly – how can you make them interesting?

 On Atkins, cover half your plate with seasonal low carb veggies.
 Most of your daily carbs should come from veggies.
 When counting fruit and veggie carbs, subtract the grams from fiber and count the rest toward your daily total.